twhite96/TWBlog/now.md

 I am building a markdown grammar checker called [Check Yo Self](https://github.com/twhite96/checkyoself).

 I am working on launching a new podcast called [DevBytes](https://devbytes.tech/).

-I also have Evernote and Programming [^1] books in the works.

 ---

 ## What's On My Pocket Computer?